BoyBaykiller/IDKEngine/Readme.md

 The ingredients needed to get started are:
 - A projection + view matrix
-- A list of each mesh's model matrix
+- Buffer containing each mesh's model matrix
-- A list of each mesh's draw command
+- Buffer containing each mesh's draw command
-- A list of each mesh's bounding box
+- Buffer containing each mesh's bounding box

-In an MDI renderer as described in "1.0 Multi Draw Indirect", the first three points are required anyway.
+In an MDI renderer as described in [1.0 Multi Draw Indirect](#10-multi-draw-indirect), the first three points are required anyway.
 And getting a local space bounding box from each mesh's vertices shouldn't be a problem.

 Remember how `MultiDrawElementsIndirect` reads draw commands from a buffer object?
-This means that the GPU can modify it's own drawing parameters by writing into that buffer object (using shader storage blocks).
+That means the GPU can modify it's own drawing parameters by writing into this buffer object (using shader storage blocks).
 And that's the key to GPU accelerated frustum culling without any CPU readback.

 Basically, the CPU side of things is as simple this: